syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Label.md

 ## Interaction

 Diagram allows label to be interacted by selecting, dragging, rotating, and resizing.
-By default, the Label interaction is disabled and you need enable label interaction by using `Constraints` property of the Label.
-You can also curtail the services of interaction by enabling either selecting, dragging, rotating, or resizing individually with the respective `Constraints` property of label.
+By default, the Label interaction is disabled and you can enable this by using the `Constraints` property of the Label.
+You can also curtail the services of interaction by enabling either selecting, dragging, rotating, or resizing individually with the respective `Constraints` property of the label.
 The following code illustrates how to enable annotation interaction.

 {% tabs %}
 {% highlight c# %}